-- (a) A camera or cameras must not be mounted in any form on a Skier's person or skiing equipment.
+- (a) A camera or cameras, including Go Pro's must not be mounted in any form on a Skier's person, skiing equipment or Helmet.
 The penalty for breach of this rule is disqualification. - (b) Cameras specifically designed and manufactured within ski goggles rims are permitted.
-Liquid image goggles are permitted.
+Liquid image goggles are permitted. - (c) In the event of any uncertainty, the Race Organising Committee has the ultimate and absolute discretion to determine whether a camera is or is not permitted under rule 10.22(a). - (d) Boat mounted cameras may be used for judicial purposes, however footage must be made available on the date of the incident or as directed by the Chief Judge.